Paperless Logo GPaperless Logo GP-Icon pngPaperless Logo G

 UK regulations and compliance

-Control of Substances Hazardous to Health (COSHH) Regulations 2002 - Require risk assessment and control of exposure
+Control of Substances Hazardous to Health Regulations 2002 - assessment and control of health risks from hazardous substances in Great Britain.

 Practical controls that make the difference